-Wondering If the Keto Diet Healthy and Safe?
-Our Dietitian Weighs In On the Benefits
+Is the Keto Diet Healthy & Safe?
+Our Nutritionist Weighs In On the Benefits…

 Hip2Keto may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

-When you think of eating “keto”— short for ketogenic — you should first think of eating a LOT of fat, plus MORE fat, a pinch of carbs (roughly 20-50 gm/day), and some protein.
-What sets this diet apart from others is the effect it has on our metabolism (the way our bodies burn and/or store calories for fuel).
+When you think of eating “keto”(short for ketogenic) you probably think of eating a LOT of fat, plus MORE fat, a pinch of carbs (roughly 20 to 50 grams a day), and some protein.
+What sets this diet apart from others is the effect it has on our body’s preferred fuel source.
+On keto, your body is burning fat for fuel.

-The ketogenic diet forces the body’s metabolism to use fat (ketones) for fuel rather than carbohydrate (glucose).
+The ketogenic diet forces the body to use fat (ketones) for fuel rather than carbohydrates (glucose).

-With the ketogenic diet’s rise in popularity, especially as a weight management tool, its touted health benefits have become a highly debatable topic in media and healthcare professionals.
+With the keto diet’s rise in popularity, especially as a weight management tool, its touted health benefits have become a highly debatable topic in media and among healthcare professionals.
 This brings about the commonly asked question, “Is the keto diet healthy?”
 Let’s let the research do the talking…

 The keto diet is healthy, and it actually helps with weight loss.

 Multiple studies have shown that people on a ketogenic diet tend to lose more weight and keep it off longer than people on low-fat diets.
 Why is this?
-Simply put, when excess carbohydrates are ingested, they’re turned into fat and stored.
+Simply put, when excess carbohydrates are ingested, they are stored as fat.

-However, on a keto diet, not only is this process halted, but the ingested and stored fat is used for fuel! 😱
+However, on a keto diet, when keeping your carb intake low, not only is the fat storage process halted, but the ingested and stored fat can now be used for fuel! 😱

 Hip Tip: Misinformation about the keto diet is pretty common, so be sure to check out the top 5 keto diet myths we’ve debunked!

-Unfortunately, there’s no exact limit to the number of carbs you can have on the keto diet (every body is different, after all), but the generally accepted number is 50g or less per day.
-If you’re wondering what that looks like in real life, you can check out what a certified keto nutritionist eats in a day!
+Unfortunately, there’s no exact limit to the number of carbs you can have on the keto diet (everybody is different, after all), but the generally accepted number is 50 grams or less per day.
+If you’re wondering what that looks like in real life, you can check out what our keto dietitian nutritionist eats in a day!

 Following a healthy keto diet reduces hunger and/or being hangry.

-Is “hangry” (bad temper and irritability in response to hunger) part of your daily vocabulary?
+Is “hangry” (bad temper and irritability in response to hunger, i.e. hunger+anger) part of your daily vocabulary?

-On a typical diet, your body uses a limited supply of glucose for energy.
-So, after a few hours of not eating, our blood sugar level begins to drop.
-This triggers a hormone called insulin to alert our brain to eat again resulting in hunger.
+On a typical high-carb diet, your body relies on a supply of glucose from your food for energy.
+So, after a few hours of not eating, your blood sugar level begins to drop.
+This triggers a hormone called insulin to alert your brain to eat again, resulting in hunger.

 If ignored too long, hungry may turn to hangry.